PaddlePaddle/PaddleCloud/doc/autoscale/experiment/README.md

 ## Purpose

-To verify the effectiveness of PaddlePaddle's fault-tolerance and auto-scaling mechanism.
+To verify the effectiveness of PaddlePaddle's auto-scaling mechanism.

 ## Metrics